Body of missing Colorado woman found at husband's place of work, police say

 Hours later, police executed a search warrant at the Watts home.
 Investigators were seen removing bags of evidence and towing a pickup truck from the scene, FOX31 reported.

-Police tweeted early Thursday that Chris Watts was placed in custody.
-A news conference was set for 10:30 a.m. local time.
+Police tweeted early Thursday that Watts was placed in custody.

+Rourke said Thursday that the affidavit for a warrant-less arrest was sealed by a judge at their request.
+Once charges are formally filed against Watts, they will request it be unsealed and be made a public record.

-Law enforcement officials told The Denver Channel that Watts had confessed to killing his family and cops believe they know where they can find the remains.
+Law enforcement officials told The Denver Channel that Watts had confessed to killing his family.

 In his interview with The Denver Channel on Wednesday, the man said he had an “emotional conversation” with his wife the night before she vanished, but he didn't elaborate as to the subject or if it developed into an argument.